mwlng/605-sentry-oauth-client/README.md

 ## 605 sentry oauth client

 ### Overview
 This repository contains client code for 605 sentry oauth server.
-At this moment, it implements implicit-grant- type flow.
+At this moment, it implements implicit-grant-type flow.
 You can integrate the code into your project or use it as a reference model.

 ### How to